SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

        : 150,LoopJoin            ,182369485,10,18236948,2020-09-04 18:31:47,149,12860MB,12860MB,inner,23.62
        [...]
        : 199,ReadTable           ,20000000,1,20000000,2020-09-04 18:30:33,198,0MB,,public.part,0.83
-   Because of the relatively low amount of RAM in the machine and because the data set is rather large at around 10TB, SQream DB needs to spool.
+   Because of the relatively low amount of RAM in the machine and because the data set is rather large at around 10TB, SQreamDB needs to spool.

    The total spool used by this query is around 20GB (1915MB + 2191MB + 3064MB + 12860MB).